auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 ### Implement the Mobile App

-In this section we will see how we can implement a Mobile application for our scenario.
+In this section we will see how we can implement a mobile application for our scenario.

 ::: note
 [See the implementation in Android.](/architecture-scenarios/application/mobile-api/mobile-implementation-android#1-set-up-the-application)